 We adore our dogs.
 But sometimes, when receiving one of those big puppy kisses, we remember where their mouths have been.
-Yes, it’s true, dogs are as gross as they are loveable.
+Yes, it’s true: Dogs are as gross as they are lovable.
 From snacking in the cat litter box to sniffing their friends’ unmentionables, our canine companions have some truly questionable habits.

 What’s behind some of their less-charming behaviors?
 We asked the experts—even though in some cases, we’d rather not know.

 Coming in at No. 1 is a truly repulsive habit of some dogs: eating their own, ahem, poop.
 If you’ve observed this behavior, the good news is that you’re not alone— in a 2010 Colorado State University Study published in the Journal of Applied Companion Animal Behavior, researchers found that between 40.5 and 59.3 percent of participating dogs occasionally indulged in the habit.